Copyright (C) Pengfei Li 2016

 Some references about the apatite force field in the INTERFACE force field could be found here.[1][2][3]

-1. Generate a mononer structure:
+1. Generate a monomer structure:

 You can find a hydroxyapatite unit cell car file (hap_unit_cell.car) under the "INTERFACE_FF_1_5/MODEL_DATABASE/HYDROXYAPATITE" directory, which is from the INTERFACE force field version 1.5 you can download from: INTERFACE-MD.
 It has six PO43- groups, two OH- groups, and ten Ca2+ ions in the unit.
-We can check the car file and get that each PO43- group has a partial charge of -2.2e, each OH- group has a partial charge of -0.9e, while each Ca2+ has a partial charge of +1.5e, yeilding a total charge of zero for the unit cell.
+We can check the car file and get that each PO43- group has a partial charge of -2.2e, each OH- group has a partial charge of -0.9e, while each Ca2+ has a partial charge of +1.5e, yielding a total charge of zero for the unit cell.

 We need to generate a PDB and a mol2 file for the HAP unit cell.
-And the generated mol2 file should have the atom types of the AMBER compatiable INTERFACE force field.
+And the generated mol2 file should have the atom types of the AMBER compatible INTERFACE force field.
 Herein we will use the car_to_files.py program in pyMSMT to generate the related PDB and mol2 files.
 The program is available in AmberTools17 but not in AmberTools16.

 You can use the car_to_files.py program to convert the car file into a mol2 file and a PDB file by using the following command: